 The Science, Technology, Engineering, and Mathematics (STEM) Education and Leadership program prepares graduates to advance as teacher leaders in the educational setting.
 This program is the first graduate-level STEM education and leadership program in Illinois.
 Moreover, nearly ten years of research and implementation throughout Illinois has gone into the development of this program, including a four-year, $1,000,000 federal/state grant.

 As STEM education becomes a greater focus for an increasing number of schools and teachers, it becomes clearer that there is a need to better define what is meant by the term STEM education.
 STEM education has been defined as "a standards-based, meta-discipline residing at the school level where all teachers, especially science, technology, engineering, and mathematics (STEM) teachers, teach an integrated approach to teaching and learning, where discipline-specific content is not divided, but addressed and treated as one dynamic, fluid study"(Merrill, 2009).

-The Technology Education sequence is not a teacher certification program, coursework may be used for endorsement purposes.
+The STEM Education and Leadership sequence is not a teacher certification program, coursework may be used for endorsement purposes.
 Certified teachers pursue the degree for professional development or for coursework toward an additional endorsement.
 Non-certified teachers also may pursue the master's in conjunction with other courses required for teacher certification.

 All graduate students must complete core classes, required classes, and electives (depending on their degree option).